Castalagin

-Castalagin is an ellagitannin, a type of hydrolyzable tannin, found in oak and chestnut wood and in the stem barks of Anogeissus leiocarpus and Terminalia avicennoides.
+Castalagin is an ellagitannin, a type of hydrolyzable tannin, found in oak and chestnut wood and in the stem barks of Terminalia leiocarpa and Terminalia avicennoides.

 Castalagin is the diastereomer of vescalagin in C-1 of the glycosidic chain.
 Castalagin/ vescalagin are the most abundant ellagitannins in white wine stored in oak barrels.
 During aging of wines, these two compounds were progressively extracted from the wood and were transformed into new derivatives by chemical reactions.
 Therefore, castalagin/ vescalagin and their derivatives contribute to the color and the taste of wines and spirits stored in oak barrels.